MicroFocus/microfocus.github.io/README.md

 Projects are described in the `projects.yml` file.
 The following properties should be provided:

 - `image`: A URL to a logo representing the project.
 Logos should be 48x48 pixels, and added in the `src/assets/images` directory.
 Ensure that it is named in a way that identifies the project, e.g. `my-project-logo.png`.
 The `image` path in this case would be `assets/images/my-project-logo.png`.
-If no suitable logo is available, use `assets/images/default-logo.png` to specify the generic Micro Focus logo.
+If no suitable logo is available, use `assets/images/default-logo.png` to specify the generic OpenText logo.
 - `title`: The name of the project.
 - `description`: A short summary of the purpose of the project.
 Note that the height of the project cards is limited, so if the title and/or description is particularly long, truncation will occur.
 - `link`: The following child properties describe the link to the project's homepage: